Troubleshooting Azure Route Server issues

 When your NVA advertises the default route, Azure Route Server programs it for all the VMs in the virtual network including the NVA itself.
 This default route sets the NVA as the next hop for all Internet-bound traffic.
 If your NVA needs Internet connectivity, you need to configure a User Defined Route to override this default route from the NVA and attach the UDR to the subnet where the NVA is hosted (see the example below).
 Otherwise, the NVA host machine will keep sending the Internet-bound traffic including the one sent by the NVA back to the NVA itself.

 Why can I ping from my NVA to the BGP peer IP on Azure Route Server but after I set up the BGP peering between them, I can’t ping the same IP anymore?
-Why does the BGP peering go down?
+Or, why is the BGP peering flapping?

 In some NVA, you need to add a static route for the Azure Route Server subnet.
 For example, if Azure Route Server is in 10.0.255.0/27 and your NVA is in 10.0.1.0/24, you need to add the following route to the routing table in the NVA: